nfodor/workhive/README.md

 A comprehensive solution for transforming your Raspberry Pi 4B and newer into a powerful, portable travel router.
 When connected to an iPhone or Android phone, this turns your Raspberry Pi into an advanced networking hub with powerful capabilities.
 This tool provides a TypeScript/JavaScript implementation designed for travelers, remote workers, and tech enthusiasts who need a reliable, secure networking solution on the go.

+> **⚠️ WARNING: Some features are still under development.** This project is actively being developed and some features mentioned in this documentation might not be fully implemented.
+Please refer to the test results and development updates for more information on feature status.

 ## Project Goal

 The primary goal of this project is to create a portable, low-power travel router using a Raspberry Pi that offers: